 Reducing and Electrifying your Energy Demand

 A critical step in the process of moving away from polluting fossil fuels is using less energy across every aspect of the energy spectrum: electricity, heating, and transportation.
-Vermont has been a leader in our electric efficiency efforts – in particular through our first-in-the-nation statewide efficiency utility model that created Efficiency Vermont.
+Vermont has been a leader in our electric efficiency efforts, notably through the work of Efficiency Vermont, a first-in-the-nation efficiency utility that provides energy saving services, incentives, and information to thousands of Vermonters.
 Vermont has also been a leader in transitioning our electricity supply from fossil fuel power plants to renewable energy.
+But despite these efforts, a 2018 report showed that Vermont’s carbon emissions were up 16% from 1990 levels – this came as a clear signal that we have a lot more work to do when it comes to embracing renewable energy.

 Right now, depending on your utility, anywhere from 55-100% of your electricity is from renewable sources.
-As that percentage increases, as it is required to by Vermont’s Renewable Energy Standard, we can simultaneously accelerate our transition away from fossil fuels for transportation and heating by switching to electric solutions like cold climate heat pumps and electric cars and buses.
-Even better, these technologies aren’t just capable of being powered by renewable electricity – they’re often so efficient that simply making the switch reduces your total energy use, even when taking into account the energy needed to produce the electricity they use.
+That percentage increases by 4% every 3 years, as is required by Vermont’s Renewable Energy Standard We can simultaneously accelerate our transition away from fossil fuels for transportation and heating by switching to electric solutions like cold climate heat pumps and electric cars and buses.
+Even better, these technologies aren’t just capable of being powered by renewable electricity – they’re often so efficient that simply making the switch reduces your total energy use, which saves Vermonters money and increases efficiency overall.

 Efficiency and electrification are win-wins for Vermont’s environment and Vermonters’ pocketbooks.
 Using less energy overall saves money and keeps fossil fuel pollution out of Vermont’s air.